 1) Make sure your website is mobile responsive

-You would think this would go without saying, but even now in 2018 there are still a number of companies out there that haven’t adapted their sites.
-Make sure that your site is mobile responsive, this means the pages will automatically fit to the size of any device, mobile or tablet screen, ensuring the font and images are still in a readable size and the viewer can easily move from page to page.
-45% of our readers have accessed our site for from their smartphones in the last year, so it's never been more important to ensure your site is on point!
+You would think this would go without saying, but there a number of organizations out there that haven’t adapted their website.
+Make sure that your website is mobile responsive, this means the pages will automatically fit to the size of any device, mobile or tablet screen, ensuring the font and images are still in a readable size and the potential donor can easily move from page to page.
+45% of our readers accessed our website from their smartphones in the last year, so it's never been more important to ensure your website site is mobile responsive!

 2) Ensure your message is clear

-Explain your message in simple terms, what your cause is trying to do, who you are trying to help.
-More specifically, if you are asking for donations, explain where exactly that money will go and what it will be spent on.
-This should be mentioned upfront, in your headline, or in the first paragraph to immediately inform visitors they are in the correct place.
+Simplicity is key when it comes to explaining what your cause is trying to achieve.
+More specifically, if you're asking for donations explain where that money is going and how it will make a difference.
+This should be mentioned upfront, in your headline, or in the first paragraph to immediately inform donors that they are in the right place.

 3) Use case studies

 Tell real stories about how you've made a difference, this will offer donors a human connection to your cause.
 You should also consider clearly highlighting what each donation can provide e.g. $50 can feed a family for 6 months, this will hone in how big their small act of kindness is.

 4) Make your donation button stand out and easy to find